 Does Life Flight Network provide ground-based transport?

-Life Flight Network operates a fleet of ambulance in various markets.
+Life Flight Network operates a fleet of ambulances in various markets.
 In addition to our own ambulances, we have excellent working relationships with many local fire and EMS transport agencies.

 What are Life Flight Network’s operating hours?

 24 hours a day, 7 days per week, 365 days per year.
 Availability is subject to factors such as safety considerations, weather, aircraft maintenance, training activities, other patient transports, and other reasonable factors.

 Who calls Life Flight Network?